haider-toha/Self-Engineering-Agent-Framework/README.md

 - **Collaborative filtering**: Suggest tools based on usage patterns
 - **Export/Import**: Share tool libraries between instances
 - **Version control**: Track tool evolution over time

-## Contributing

-This is a demonstration framework.
-Key areas for contribution:

-1. Improving LLM prompts for better code generation
-2. Enhanced error handling and recovery
-3. Additional seed tools for common operations
-4. Performance optimizations
-5. Security enhancements

-## License

-This project is provided as-is for educational and research purposes.

-## Acknowledgments

-Built with:
-- **OpenAI GPT-4** for code generation
-- **ChromaDB** for vector similarity search
-- **Docker** for secure sandboxing
-- **Flask + Socket.IO** for real-time web interface
-- **pytest** for testing framework

-## Support

-For issues or questions:
-1. Check that Docker is running
-2. Verify your OpenAI API key is valid
-3. Ensure all dependencies are installed
-4. Check the activity log in the web UI for detailed error messages